abstractmachine/head-md-future-of-drawing/press/readme.md

 - <pierre.rossel@hesge.ch>
 - <https://www.hesge.ch/head/annuaire/pierre-rossel>

-In 2002, Pierre Rossel joined the Haute école d’arts appliqués, now known as the Haute école d’art et de design, HEAD – Genève.
-First as part of the Immédiat postgraduate programme and then the School of Visual Communications, as well as the Media Design Master.
-Pierre teaches programming and electronics, participates in carrying out mandates, applied research and development projects.
+In 2002, Pierre Rossel joined the Haute école d’arts appliqués, now known as the Haute école d’art et de design (HEAD – Genève).
+First as part of the Immédiat postgraduate programme and then the department of Visual Communication as well as the Media Design Master.
+Pierre teaches programming and electronics, participates in carrying out mandates, applied research, and development projects.
 He also provides technical support to graduates and develops student projects for exhibitions.

 ## Master Media Design
 ### Creating tomorrow’s connected experiences